Wound Management: A Practical Guide

 - What is the management of a pressure injury?

 10:30am - Morning Tea and Coffee

 Wound Bed Preparation

 There is a global approach to the local management of a wound called the ‘TIME’ principles.
 These principles are helpful in giving a structured guide to the assessment and management of a wound, known as ‘Wound Bed Preparation’.
 This session will examine the ’TIME’ principles in some detail.br>

 Session One: Tissue management – cleaning and debridement

-- What role does debridement have in wound cleansing?
+- What role does cleaning and debridement have in wound healing?